tfgg/yournextmep/_candidates/eu2014/green/denise-craghill.md

 person: denise-craghill
 region: yorkshire-and-the-humber
 party: green
-title: Yorkshire and the Humber - Green Party - Denise Craghill
+title: Denise Craghill is running for MEP in Yorkshire and the Humber for the Green Party
 incumbent: false
 ---